bsanghi/CarND-MPC-Project/README.md

       fg[0] += CppAD::pow(vars[a_start + i + 1] - vars[a_start + i], 2);
     }

+### Study 1

-The above cost function worked well for 30 and 50 and looked ok for 70mph.
+The above cost function worked well for the following reference speed,30 and 50 and looked ok for 70mph.
 Then, i reduced dt=0.1s to 0.07.
 Then, it worked well for 70mph.

 Even i wanted to increase the reference speed, the car could not turn many turns and never reach the reference speed because our track is relatively short and has too many turns.

 Using the following parameter for a^2 , we can increase the reference speed to 90mph and 100mph.
 But, the real speed never pass 80mph because we use constant coefficient for a^2.